bekker-volodymyr/CozyFishingGame/README.md

 </ul>
 </p>
 <p>
-  I only use free assets for sound.
+  I use free assets for sound.
 Here's the links: <a href="https://assetstore.unity.com/packages/audio/ambient/nature/nature-essentials-208227#description">ambient</a>, <a href="https://assetstore.unity.com/packages/audio/sound-fx/foley/water-splash-pack-14039">splashes</a>
 </p>

 ## How to Play